scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
 `volumesFrom` specifies the list of data volumes to mount from another container.

-This setting maps to VolumesFrom in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --volumes-from option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>. `options` can be `rw` if you want the container to be able to write to the volume, and `ro` if you want the container to have read-only access.
+This setting maps to VolumesFrom in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --volumes-from option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>. `options` can be `rw` if you want the container to be able to write to the volume, and `ro` if you want the container to have read-only access.
 Default setting is `rw`.

 ```
     ulimits: